Philly Cheesesteak Egg Rolls are America’s favorite sandwich cocooned in a cheesy, crunchy egg roll!

 - Cheese: shredded provolone and sharp cheddar.
 You can purchase a block of provolone from your deli counter then shred it yourself.

 WHAT KIND OF MEAT DO YOU USE FOR PHILLY CHEESESTEAKS?

-These Philly Cheesesteak Egg Roll boast the same tender meat used in traditional Philly Cheesesteak sandwiches – rib eye.
+These steak and cheese egg rolls boast the same tender meat used in traditional Philly Cheesesteak sandwiches – rib eye.
 We marinate the rib eye in zesty Italian Dressing, onions, garlic, Worcestershire sauce, salt, pepper and red pepper flakes.
 You may also substitute the rib eye with more economical flank steak if you wish.

 CAN I USE CHICKEN instead of Beef?

 Absolutely!
 You can substitute the steak for chicken to make CHICKEN Philly Cheesesteak Egg Rolls.
 You will want to treat the chicken just like the beef and thinly slice it across thee grain to marinate it.

 These Philly Cheesesteak Egg Rolls are super easy to make!